OneIdentity/safeguard-api-tutorial/spp5-safeguard-bash/safeguard-bash-hol.md

 The safeguard-bash scripts are built on the bash shell and the cURL command line utility (`curl`).
-The `curl` command can be used by itself to make HTTP requests to the Safeguard API, but safeguard-bash simplifies the process of authentication and uses mechanisms built into the bash shell and the `curl` command line to hide the details of access tokens from process tables.
+The `curl` command can be used by itself to make HTTP requests to the SPP API, but safeguard-bash simplifies the process of authentication and uses mechanisms built into the bash shell and the `curl` command line to hide the details of access tokens from process tables.
 The safeguard-bash scripts also make extensive use of a command line utility